BME1478H/Fall2022class/.github/ISSUE_TEMPLATE/question-template.md

 1. Create a descriptive title so it is clear what you are asking.
 2. Paste any code your are executing as text.
-    - If your code includes a functions or classes, also include their definitions.
+    - If your code includes functions or classes, also include their definitions.
-    - Use markdown code blocks for proper indentation and syntax highlighting:
+    - Use markdown code blocks for proper indentation and syntax highlighting by adding a line with three backticks before and after your code like this (if you are viewing the rendered version, you can see that this has been formatted as a code block):

-        ````
         ```python
-        # Include your code inside tripple backticks like this
+        # Include your code here
         for i in range(3):
             print(i)
         ```
-        ````

 3. Describe what you don't understand or what went wrong, including any error message and traceback message.